lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/dask.md

 (for a single machine or for distributed cluster).
 This page will be focus mainly on Dask for HPC.

-The preferred and simplest way to run Dask on HPC systems today both for new or experienced users is to use **[dask-jobqueue](https://jobqueue.dask.org/)**.
+The preferred and simplest way to run Dask on ZIH systems today both for new or experienced users is to use **[dask-jobqueue](https://jobqueue.dask.org/)**.